Lori Kido Lopez

-Lori Kido Lopez is an American media activist and an associate professor of Media and Cultural Studies at the University of Wisconsin-Madison, whose research centers on depictions of Asian Americans in modern media.
-Additionally, she is affiliate faculty in the Department of Women's Studies and the Asian American Studies Program.
+Lori Kido Lopez is an American media activist and a professor of Media and Cultural Studies at the University of Wisconsin-Madison, whose research centers on depictions of Asian Americans in modern media.
+Additionally, she is affiliate faculty in the Department of Women's Studies and the director of the Asian American Studies Program.
 She most notably wrote Asian American Media Activism: Fighting for Cultural Citizenship, which was published in 2016 by New York University Press.
 She is also a Co-Editor of the Routledge Companion to Asian American Media.
-Lopez's work explores minorities’ use of media to gain social justice.
+Lopez’s work explores minorities’ use of media to gain social justice.